Middle Ages: Rise of state power

 The High Middle Ages was the formative period in the history of the modern Western state.
 Kings in France, England, and Spain consolidated their power and established lasting governing institutions.
 New kingdoms such as Hungary and Poland, after their conversion to Christianity, became Central European powers.
 The Magyars settled Hungary around 900 under King Árpád (d. c.
 907) after a series of invasions in the 9th century.
 The papacy, long attached to an ideology of independence from secular kings, first asserted its claim to temporal authority over the entire Christian world; the Papal Monarchy reached its apogee in the early 13th century under the pontificate of Innocent III (pope 1198–1216).
 Northern Crusades and the advance of Christian kingdoms and military orders into previously pagan regions in the Baltic and Finnic north-east brought the forced assimilation of numerous native peoples into European culture.

 During the early High Middle Ages, Germany was ruled by the Ottonian dynasty, which struggled to control the powerful dukes ruling over territorial duchies, tracing back to the Migration period.
 In 1024, they were replaced by the Salian dynasty, who famously clashed with the papacy under Emperor Henry IV (r.
 1084–1105) over Church appointments as part of the Investiture Controversy.
 His successors continued to struggle against the papacy as well as the German nobility.
 A period of instability followed the death of Emperor Henry V (r.
 1111–1125), who died without heirs, until Frederick I Barbarossa (r.
 1155–1190) took the imperial throne.
 Although he ruled effectively, the basic problems remained, and his successors struggled into the 13th century.
 Barbarossa's grandson Frederick II (r.
 1220–1250), who was also heir to the throne of Sicily through his mother, clashed repeatedly with the papacy.
 His court was famous for its scholars, and he was often accused of heresy.
 He and his successors faced many difficulties, including the invasion of the Mongols into Europe in the mid-13th century.
-Mongols first shattered the Kyivan Rus' principalities and then invaded Eastern Europe in 1241, 1259, and 1287.
+Mongols first shattered the principalities of Kievan Rus' and then invaded Eastern Europe in 1241, 1259, and 1287.